TodorovicNikola/Trust/README.md

 ## Examples

 The Examples directory contains the following:
-* Models created using CE-MultiProLan (as images an as Sirius model files)
+* Models created using CE-MultiProLan (as images and as Sirius model files)
 * Sample smart contract code generated based on those models (for CPM and IPM models)